 The Inside of the Crate Matters

-People who design and build crates have a particular mindset that guides them in their work.
-They are first and foremost concerned about guaranteeing the safety of the product.
+Most people who design and build crates have a particular mindset that guides them in their work.
+They are first and foremost concerned about getting it all packaged inside a predetermined number of crates.

 What they often don’t consider is: